 top of page

-• Writer's pictureAdmin
+Writer's pictureAdmin

 On flattening your emotional curve

-Navigating the events surrounding Covid without upset would be tough under normal social conditions.
+Navigating the events surrounding covid without upset would be tough under normal social conditions.

-The psychological life-hack I see used most regularly at the moment is to avoid admitting how we feel on the basis that someone else is having a more difficult time.
 While I concede that many are navigating abysmal situations due to the loss of jobs or loved ones - please be careful to ignore your natural (and healthy) capacity to have an emotional response to what are incredibly difficult and unforeseen losses and change for all.

 The truth is - we're hard-wired to feel, and the scale of generic loss / uncertainty affecting us all means that feeling anxious or frustrated or sad or embarrassed or disappointed or angry at the moment is natural, healthy and not to be ignored.
 Denying that reality too much is effectively lying to yourself, and risks plunging you into a deeper emotional curve at a later date.